erikwilson/CactusCon6/README.md

 # Setup

-For links to serial drivers and ESPlorer please visit: https://github.com/nodemcu/nodemcu-devkit/wiki/Getting-Started-on-OSX
+For links to serial drivers, esptool, and ESPlorer please visit: https://github.com/nodemcu/nodemcu-devkit/wiki/Getting-Started-on-OSX

 These examples use /dev/cu.SLAB_USBtoUART as the serial port to NodeMCU, please change to the appropriate port on your system.